-A Bachelor's degree in any of the following: Economics, Finance, Accounting, Commerce or Management;

-• Any other three-year bachelor's degree with at least two years of relevant experience.
+- A Bachelor's degree in any of the following: Economics, Finance, Accounting, Commerce or Management; - Any other three-year bachelor's degree with at least two years of relevant experience. - Complete the SHL assessment battery (Numeric, Verbal and Logical Reasoning) aligned with predefined programme requirements.